After years of fighting, over-processing, and straightening your curls, you’ve finally decided to embrace them. Congratulations!

 When I stumbled on and decided to try the curly girl method, the first thing I wanted to do was get all the products.

-What You Actually NEED For Curly Girl Method On A Budget
+How to Rock the Curly Girl Method On A Budget

 So before you go out and buy fancy products (like I almost did) let’s talk about a few things you don’t need.